tidyverse/tidyverse.org/content/blog/2019-11-roxygen2-7-0-0/index.markdown

 This a huge release containing [many minor improvements and bug fixes](https://roxygen2.r-lib.org/news/index.html#roxygen2-7-0-0).
 This blog post focusses on seven major improvements:

 * roxygen2 is no longer (ironically!) the worst documented package.
-It has fresh new website, <https://roxygen2.r-lib.org>, and the vignettes have all been updated.
+It has a fresh new website, <https://roxygen2.r-lib.org>, and the vignettes have all been updated.